top of page

 The Wisdom of Waiting

-If you have Emotional Authority, clarity is not something that arrives in the moment of being asked.
-It settles over time, after the emotional wave has moved through its full cycle — after the high has passed and the low has lifted and something more stable has emerged in between.
+If you have Emotional Authority, clarity settles over time.
+It arrives after the emotional wave has moved through its full cycle, after the high has passed, the low has lifted, and something more stable has emerged between them.
 That is when the decision that belongs to you becomes available.

-Emotional Authority means that decisions made at the peak of the wave — when everything feels possible and the yes comes easily — tend to look different a few days later when the feeling has shifted.
-Decisions made at the low — when everything feels heavy and the no comes from exhaustion rather than clarity — tend to look different then too.
-Neither end of the wave is the place where truth is most accessible.
+Decisions made at the peak of the wave, when everything feels possible and the yes comes easily, tend to look different a few days later, once the feeling has shifted.
+Decisions made at the low, when everything feels heavy and the no comes from exhaustion, tend to look different then too.
+Truth lives somewhere between the two ends, not at either one.

-The wave is not something to manage or shorten.
-It is the full spectrum of emotional experience moving through — high moods, low moods, the restlessness in between, the body sensations that accompany each phase.
+The wave is the full spectrum of emotional experience moving through: high moods, low moods, the restlessness in between, the body sensations that accompany each phase.
 Every part of that movement carries information.
-Denying any part of it — pushing past the low to get to a decision faster, or bypassing the high because it feels unreliable — cuts off access to the depth that Emotional Authority is actually built to access.
+Pushing past the low to reach a decision faster, or bypassing the high because it feels unreliable, cuts off access to the depth Emotional Authority is built to reach.

 The Tensions That Come With It

-Living with Emotional Authority in a world that rewards speed produces a particular set of pressures.
-The guilt of needing more time than others seem to require.
-The difficulty of explaining why a clear answer is not yet available.
-The fear of disappointing someone by saying not yet.
-The accumulated cost of decisions made under pressure — from a high that felt like certainty, or a low that felt like inevitability — that did not hold the way they seemed like they would.
+Living with Emotional Authority in a culture that rewards speed produces a particular set of pressures: the guilt of needing more time than others seem to require, the difficulty of explaining why a clear answer is not yet available, the fear of disappointing someone by saying not yet, and the accumulated cost of decisions made under pressure, from a high that felt like certainty or a low that felt like inevitability, that did not hold the way they seemed like they would.

 These patterns tend to accumulate when the design's natural rhythm is consistently asked to compress itself to match an external pace it was never built for.